 - Do exercises to improve your balance and leg strength.

 - Ask your doctor to review your medicines.
 Some medicines can make you dizzy or sleepy.

-- Have your vision checked at least every 1 to 2 years.
+- Get your vision checked by an eye doctor at least every 1 to 2 years.
 Update your glasses or contact lenses when your vision changes.

 Am I at risk of falling?